Bruin-Racing-Baja/ECVT-Control/README.md

 ## Installation

 The development platform primarily used is [VS Code](https://code.visualstudio.com/) with the [PlatformIO extension](https://platformio.org/install/ide?install=vscode).
 If PIO Home does not open upon installation, it can be accessed from the PlatformIO toolbar on the left side of VS Code under `QUICK ACCESS > PIO Home > Open`.
-Be sure to install the appropriate board packages from the `Boards` tab of PIO Home before starting a new project.

 ## Arduino libraries Environment variable